Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. Run the scans using passive reconnaissance.
 D. Run the scans using active reconnaissance.

 Running the scans as credentialed scans allows the scan to see more information and typically results in fewer false positives.
 A false positive indicates the scan reported a vulnerability that doesn't exist.
-Non-credin
+Non-credentialed scans run without any user credentials and can be less accurate.
+Choosing either passive or active scans won't reduce false positives.

+11 D is correct